 - Half-and-Half.
 3 fl oz or 90 ml of half-and-half is the amount you’re going to need for your Matcha Frappuccino.

 You may want to have that substituted with heavy cream if you want your frappe creamier.

-If you want to lower the calorie count – opt for skimmed milk, but the drink will turn out to be more watery.
+If you want to lower the calorie count – opt for skim milk.
+Nevertheless, if you decide to do so, the drink will turn out to be more watery.

 - Sweetened Condensed Milk.
 I add 1 fl oz (30 ml) of sweetened condensed milk.
 This is around 2.5 tablespoons.